leitbogioro/Tools/README.md

 <br />
 <br />

-**--networkstack "ipv4" or "ipv6" or "dual"**: To specify one supported IP stack manually by reading related configurations instead of checking connectivity of IP stacks, "ipv4" is for IPv4 stack, "dual" is for IPv4 and IPv6 stack.
+**--networkstack "ipv4", "ipv6" or "dual"**: To specify one supported IP stack manually by reading related configurations instead of checking connectivity of IP stacks, "ipv4" is for IPv4 stack, "dual" is for IPv4 and IPv6 stack.
 To make sure the parameter of corresponded stack must has specify configurations in system before assign it.
 <br />
 <br />